Loss of Appetite

 - Keep snacks readily available to nibble on.

-- Carry snacks with you when going to appointments or doing errands.
+- Carry snacks with you when leaving your home.

 Try something different